Ukraine crisis: The free world fights back against Putin

 Successive US presidents have played into his hands.
 Bill Clinton, the occupant of the White House when Putin came to power, handed this ultra-nationalist a popular grievance by pushing for the expansion of Nato right up to Russia's borders.
 As George F Kennan, the famed architect of America's Cold War strategy of containment, warned at the time: "expanding Nato would be the most fateful error of America policy in the entire post-Cold War era".

 George W Bush completely misjudged his Russian counterpart.
 "I looked the man in the eye," Bush famously said after their first meeting in Slovenia in 2001.
-"I found him every straightforward and trustworthy… I was able to get a sense of his soul."
+"I found him very straightforward and trustworthy… I was able to get a sense of his soul."
 Bush mistakenly thought he could mount a charm offensive with Putin, and gently cajole him further down the democratic path.

 But even though Bush visited Russia more than any other country - including, as a personal favour, two trips in 2002 to Putin's home city, St Petersburg - the Russian leader was already displaying dangerously despotic tendencies.

 In 2008, Bush's final year as president, Putin invaded Georgia - what he called a "peace enforcement operation".
 The Kremlin argued then - and has continued to argue ever since - that it was hypocritical for Washington to complain about this violation of international law after Bush had invaded Iraq.